 - Facilitating standards development to serve the protection of public health

 - Reviewing and balloting all new standards and revisions of existing standards

 - Chairing specific joint committees to provide a liaison between the council and joint committees

 Key to the success of any new standard is ensuring balanced input from industry representatives, public health/regulatory officials, users/consumer representatives and other relevant interest groups around the globe.
 NSF ensures that all 70 active NSF/ANSI standards are continuously reviewed and revised to meet the latest technology and industry practices.

-NSF's extensive global expertise, working with diverse groups in the development of voluntary consensus standards, means you can feel confident from day one when seeking to develop a new standard with NSF.
+NSF's extensive global expertise, working with diverse groups in facilitating the voluntary consensus standards development, means you can feel confident from day one when seeking to facilitate a new standard development with NSF.